kojiishi/east_asian_spacing/README.md

 and the "[`vhal`]" feature tag as its vertical flow counterpart.

-When fonts support these features, applications or users can apply them as needed.
+When fonts support these features, applications or users can apply them to get the typographic effects described above.
 For example,
 the "[`chws`]" feature should be applied for horizontal flow by default unless the applications implement their own logic,